finbourne/lusid-sdk-python-preview/sdk/docs/QuotesApi.md

 as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the access metadata rule.
 Defaults to return the latest version if not specified. (optional)

     try:
-        # [EXPERIMENTAL] List all quote access metadata rules in a scope
+        # [EXPERIMENTAL] ListQuotesAccessMetadataRules: List all quote access metadata rules in a scope
         api_response = api_instance.list_quotes_access_metadata_rules(scope, as_at=as_at)
         pprint(api_response)
     except ApiException as e: